Maplemx/Agently/README.md

 - **Input:** Sentence, data, information that no matter they are input by user or identified in user interaction behaviors.

-- **Prompt:** Your instruction of how LLM should use input information, how the generation work should be carried out, and certain rules in this request that LLM should follow.
+- **Instruct:** Input your instruction of how LLM should use input information, how the generation work should be carried out, and certain rules in this request that LLM should follow.

 - **Output:** Your definition of structured output, including all sections that output should have, the content and expected format of each section, etc.